Weroni-K/weather-app-vue/README.md

 ## Future improvement ideas:
--update background images for few weather conditions (rain, showers, fog) -to improve the visibility of the title, replace it with the app logo
+- update background images for few weather conditions (rain, showers, fog)
+- to improve the visibility of the title, replace it with the app logo